Two Deadlines, and the Earlier One Wins

 A person may commence a judicial proceeding to contest the validity of a trust that was revocable at the settlor's death within the earlier of: 1.
 One year after the settlor's death.
 2. Four months after the trustee sent the person a copy of the trust instrument and a notice informing the person of the trust's existence, of the trustee's name and address and of the time allowed for commencing a proceeding.

-A.R.S. § 14-10604(A)The four-month notice provision gives trustees a practical tool: by proactively sending the trust document and a formal notice, the trustee can shorten the contest window significantly.
-This is why many estate planning professionals recommend sending that notice promptly after the settlor's death.
+A.R.S. § 14-10604(A)The four-month notice rule gives trustees a useful tool.
+By sending the trust document and a formal notice early, the trustee can shorten the contest window.
+Many estate planning professionals suggest doing this right after the settlor's death.

 The Trustee Can Still Distribute Property

-Any beneficiary who received assets from a trust later found to be invalid must return those distributions, unless they qualify as a good-faith purchaser who had no knowledge of the issue.
+Any beneficiary who received assets from a trust later found invalid must return them.
+The only exception is a good-faith purchaser who had no knowledge of the issue.